Queen Elizabeth II cancels trip on advice to rest for a few days - KRDO

 The Queen, along with British Prime Minister Boris Johnson, had been due to attend a church service in the city of Armagh on Thursday, marking the centenary of partition and Northern Ireland’s foundation.

-Irish president Michael D. Higgins had earlier declined an invitation to attend the church service, because its title “isn’t a neutral statement politically.”
+Irish president Michael D. Higgins had earlier declined an invitation to attend the event.

-Ireland’s Church Leader’s Group said in a statement Wednesday that it was “sorry” to learn the Queen would not be attending.
-The group acknowledged “the significance of her commitment to the work of peace and reconciliation.”

-However the Queen is still expected to attend the COP26 climate conference in Glasgow, Scotland, which begins later this month.

 The Queen’s medical update comes days after she turned down a magazine’s attempt to award her the title of “Oldie of the Year,” saying she felt too young at heart.